 - Heat the oil in a soup or stew pot.1 tablespoon olive oil

-- Next add the garlic, pre-cooked celery and carrot, and cook for another minute, stirring frequently,4 garlic cloves
+- Next, add the garlic, pre-cooked celery, and carrot, and cook for another minute, stirring frequently.4 garlic cloves

-- Now, add the vegan mince, tomato ketchup, soy sauce, bay leaf, chilli powder, dried sage, and plain flour, stirring well.300 grams vegan mince, ½ teaspoon mild chilli powder, 1 teaspoon dried sage, 1 bay leaf, 2 tablespoon soy sauce, 2 tablespoon tomato ketchup, 1 tablespoon plain flour
+- Now, add the vegan mince, tomato ketchup, soy sauce, bay leaf, chilli powder, dried sage, and plain flour, stirring well.300 grams vegan mince, ½ teaspoon chilli powder, 1 teaspoon dried sage, 1 bay leaf, 2 tablespoon soy sauce, 2 tablespoon tomato ketchup, 1 tablespoon plain flour

 - Pour in the canned tomatoes and the black-eyed beans.1 can black eyed beans, 1 can chopped tomatoes